-Every evening, come sunset, the NLSIU campus resonates with bird sounds and the sky is filled with a swirl of black and white as hundreds of birds fly around in circles before settling on the treetops.
+Every winter evenings, come sunset, the NLSIU campus resonates with bird sounds and the sky is filled with a swirl of black and white as hundreds of birds fly around in circles before settling on the treetops.
 Usually, the flock is a mix of white egrets, house crows and ravens, with the occasional parrot joining this fleet.

 These beautiful white birds with yellow beaks and long feathers are a visual delight, and are usually seen on the NLS campus during the winter months.
 So, what are Egrets?